-Where an award of outcome 3 or 4 has been given, the panel chair or their nominee, together with a person from the local FP team, must communicate and discuss the outcome with the Resident Doctor within five working days and inform the Resident Doctor of the Schools appeals process.
-The minutes of this meeting should be shared with the Resident Doctor and the Resident Doctor's ES.
-Communication of the outcome and any discussion with the Resident Doctor concerning the implications of the decision must be separate from the decision-making process.
+Where an award of outcome 3 or 4 has been given, the panel chair or their nominee, together with a person from the local FP team, must communicate and discuss the outcome with the Foundation resident doctor within five working days and inform the Foundation resident doctor of the Schools appeals process.
+The minutes of this meeting should be shared with the Foundation resident doctor and the Foundation resident doctor's ES.
+Communication of the outcome and any discussion with the doctor concerning the implications of the decision must be separate from the decision-making process.